Claude Connector Examples: 5 Patterns for Building Real Connectors (May 2026)

 - Claude Connectors tutorial - build and deploy a connector from scratch

-- Designing Claude Connector tools - schemas, descriptions, and patterns for reliable tool calls
+- Designing Claude Connector tools - schemas, descriptions, and reliable tool calls

-- Claude Connector Directory submission - requirements for getting listed
+- Claude Connector Directory submission - current review checklist

 - Claude Connector Framework - sunpeak overview